IgniteUI/igniteui-docfx/kr/components/action-strip.md

 #### Reusing the Action Strip

-Single Action Strip can be used for more than one elements.
-As long as the strips for those elements are not required for it to be visible simultaneously.
+Single Action Strip can be used for more than one element.
+As long as the actions of those elements are not required to be visible simultaneously.
 The Action Strip can change the container element it is shown for.
 This is achieved by changing the [`context`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#context).
-The best way to achieve this is using the [`show`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#show) API method and pass the `context` as parameter.
-The `context` should be an instance of a component and should have an accessible element property.
+The best way to change the `context` is by using the [`show`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html#show) API method and pass the `context` as parameter.
+The `context` should be an instance of a component and should have an accessible `element` property.

+>Note: The `show` API method uses [Angular Renderer2](https://angular.io/api/core/Renderer2) to append the Action Strip into that `element` .

 ### Usage in Grids

 Action strip provides functionality and UI for IgxGrid.
 All that can be utilized with grid action components.
-There are two default provided components:
+We are providing two default grid action components:
 - [`IgxGridEditingActionsComponent`]({environment:angularApiUrl}/classes/igxgrideditingactionscomponent.html) - includes functionality and UI related to grid editing.
 It allows starting edit mode for cell or row, depending on rowEditable option of the grid and deleting rows.
 - [`IgxGridPinningActionsComponent`]({environment:angularApiUrl}/classes/igxgridpinningactionscomponent.html) - includes functionality and UI related to grid pinning.
 It allows pinning rows and navigating from a pinned row to the disabled row.